Notifications

 • Grades 1 to 3 Numeracy

-School authorities must use the government provided or approved numeracy screening assessments, available in English and French.
+School authorities must use the government-provided or -approved numeracy screeners, available in English and French.
+A list of these screeners is available in the General Information Bulletin.

-The numeracy screening assessments are a collection of tasks designed to help teachers understand their students’ underlying knowledge of the number system, basic number operations and proportional reasoning skills.
-The assessment results can be used to help teachers identify and address gaps in their students’ foundational understanding of numbers.
+The government-provided numeracy screeners are available free of charge and are a collection of tasks designed to help teachers understand their students’ underlying knowledge of the number system, basic number operations and proportional reasoning skills.
+The screening results can be used to help teachers identify and address gaps in their students’ foundational understanding of numbers.

 These tasks identify and focus on core number knowledge: